Why do we have such a difficult time letting go of things and people that hurt us?

 As always, Buddha has a valid point.
 Anger burns.

-Holding onto anger doesn’t make you courageous.
+Holding onto anger and hurt doesn’t make you courageous.
 You know what takes real courage?

 Yep, forgiving is huge.
 Anyone can be angry, and stay angry.
 But it takes a true warrior to let go of anger and truly forgive.

 To learn more about forgiving, check out our all-inclusive guide on forgiveness.
-And to learn more about how to let go of anger, read our wholesome methods below.
+And to learn more about how to let go of anger, try these three wholesome methods below:

 1. Feel fully